Curriculum Vitae

 2006: National Science Foundation CAREER grant reviewer.

-2003-06: National Science Foundation grant review panel.
+2003-06, 2013: National Science Foundation grant review panels.

 1993-95: Editor, IEEE Technical Committee on Operating Systems and Application Environments Newsletter.